Japanese idol: Fan interactions

 Hitomi Honda interacts with a fan at an AKB48 handshake event in 2017.

 A notable trait of idols that sets them apart from typical celebrities is their relationship with fans, and they are marketed intentionally by talent agencies to have a high emotional connection with their consumer fan base.
 Fans are built as active supporters into the narrative of the idol's journey to become a professional entertainer, not only to appearance or performance but to the sense of shared journey and personal development that idols embody.
 Fans may view them as siblings, daughters/sons, or girl/boy next door types due to how easily they can relate to the public.
 One documented example are fans of female idols, typically consisting of men from 30 to 40 years of age, who seek interactions with them as a way of having a long-term relationship without the prospect of supporting a family or dealing with awkwardness outside of a controlled environment.
 The idol fan culture idealizes the idea of moe, where vulnerability is seen as an attractive trait.

 Using idols from Johnny & Associates as an example, male idols appeal to female fans by representing a pseudo-romantic ideal for them.
 However, there are some female fans, particularly in Japan, who prefer to put themselves in the role of an external observer.
 For them, the absence of other women is a way of watching the male idols interact with one another and imagining their interactions to be similar to boys' love.

-Events and activities that promote direct communication between idols and fans are common, providing meaningful emotional support and reinforcing fans' sense of community and pride.
-Such interactions not only enhance the emotional bond between idols and their supporters but also encourage ongoing engagement and participation within fan communities.
-Fans spend money on merchandise and endorsed products to directly support their favorites, comparing it to spending money on "loved ones"; some express feeling happy that they were able to make someone they admired happy.
-Dedicated fans may give up their careers and devote their life savings to supporting and following their favorite members.
 To foster a closeness between idols and fans, some talent agencies offer meet-and-greets in the form of handshake events, where fans have the opportunity to shake hands, take a photograph, and speak briefly with the idols.
+These events and activities, where there is direct communication between idols and their fans, provide emotional support and reinforce fans' sense of community and pride.
 AKB48's business model created more opportunities for fan interactions with their "idols you can meet" concept.
 An example of this are their elections, where fans can vote for their favorite member, thereby including the fans directly into the members' individual success.
+Idols also utilize blogs and social media to display personal and relatable aspects of their lives, fostering empathy and closeness with their audience.
+Fans spend money on merchandise and endorsed products to directly support their favorites, comparing it to spending money on "loved ones"; some express feeling happy that they were able to make someone they admired happy.
+Dedicated fans may give up their careers and devote their life savings to supporting and following their favorite members.
 Because idols share an intimate relationship with their fans, fans may feel "betrayed" if idols reveal unfavorable parts of their personal lives that are different from the image they present, or break the illusion that they are there exclusively for fans.